Mock Trial Team Opens Season with Fifth-Place Finish in CACJ

 October 23, 2013

-A Pacific McGeorge team finished fifth out of 24 law schools at the California Association for Criminal Justice's National Criminal Trial Advocacy Competition, which was held Oct.
+A McGeorge team finished fifth out of 24 law schools at the California Association for Criminal Justice's National Criminal Trial Advocacy Competition, which was held Oct.
 17-20, 2013, in San Francisco.

 The team of Andrea Morris, James Bradford, Dayla Swartz and Tiffany Wynn argued three times in the event's preliminary rounds.
 The foursome posted decisive victories over Charlotte School of Law and Massachusetts School of Law before dropping a split-decision to Cal Western.
-Pacific McGeorge took fifth place by virtue of compiling the most judges' points among non-semifinalists.
+McGeorge took fifth place by virtue of compiling the most judges' points among non-semifinalists.
 Co-coaches Alan Donato, '09, and Jeff Schaff, '10, coached the team and had high praise for their charges.